bridge-core/editor/CONTRIBUTING.md

 Open the terminal, cd to the directory you have cloned "bridge." to and run `npm i`.
 Afterwards, you can use `npm run dev` and `npm run build` to start the development environment and build versions of "bridge.".

+### Native Builds

+We use [Tauri](https://tauri.app/) to build native versions of bridge. v2.
+If you want to run the native app in development mode, follow the steps described [here](https://tauri.app/v1/guides/getting-started/prerequisites).
+Afterwards, run `cargo install tauri-cli` to install the Tauri CLI.
+You can now run `cargo tauri dev` to start the native app in development mode.

 ## Code Rules

 ### Verified as working